papaponmx/https-riosjaime.com/README.md

 ## License.
 For my profile image and the blog posts All rights are reserved.
+If you are interested in reproducing this content please email me at hola@riosjaime.com

 Everything else on this site is under [MIT license](https://opensource.org/licenses/MIT)